 You’ve been studying hard, and now the time has come to really test what you have mastered!
-Are you ready to try out 12 of the toughest questions to grace the new SAT Writing and Language section?
+Are you ready to try out 12 of the toughest questions to grace the digital SAT’s Reading and Writing section?

 I've combed all the official practice tests to find the absolute hardest SAT Writing questions.
 If you get all of these right, you're truly a master of this section.